What You Cannot Bring on a Cruise (And What to Know Before Packing)

 Some cruise lines restrict drones or require passengers to store them with ship security during the cruise.

-Even when drones are allowed onboard, they may not be permitted to fly from the ship itself.
+Even when drones are allowed onboard, they are usually not permitted to be flown from the ship itself.

 What Happens if You Pack a Restricted Item

-If security finds a prohibited item during the boarding process, the most common outcome is that the item will be held by ship security until the end of the cruise.
+If security finds a prohibited item during boarding, the most common outcome is that it will be held by ship security until the end of the cruise.

-Passengers can usually retrieve the item when they disembark.
+Passengers can usually retrieve it when they disembark.

 In rare cases where an item poses a safety risk, it may not be returned.

-The easiest way to avoid this situation is simply reviewing the cruise line’s prohibited item list before leaving for the trip.
+The easiest way to avoid this situation is reviewing the cruise line’s prohibited item list before leaving for your trip.

 A Quick Check Before Packing

-Cruise vacations are designed to be simple and relaxing, but each cruise line maintains a list of restricted items for safety reasons.
+Cruise vacations are designed to feel simple and relaxed, but each cruise line maintains a list of restricted items for safety reasons.

 Taking a few minutes to review those guidelines before packing can prevent surprises during boarding.

-For most travelers, a quick check ahead of time is all it takes to start the trip smoothly and avoid unnecessary stress at the port.
+For most families, a quick check ahead of time is all it takes to start the trip smoothly.